-Group members and collaborators have laid claim to a new class of zombie stars that are shattered remnants of thermonuclear supernova that did not fully disrupt the white dwarf!
-Led by Roberto Raddi at Dr.Karl-Remeis-Sternwarte Bamberg, we have now published at least three likely members of this new class of star named after the prototype LP 40-365.
+Group members and collaborators have discovered a new class of zombie stars that are likely the shattered remnants of thermonuclear supernova that did not fully disrupt the white dwarf!
+Led by Roberto Raddi at Dr.Karl-Remeis-Sternwarte Bamberg, we have now published at least three more members of this new class of star named after the prototype LP 40-365.